gaoce/TimeVis/docs/api_v2.rst

     * ``factor_name``:  String.
 Factor name.
     * ``factor_type``:  String.
 Factor type, can be either "Category", "Integer", or "Decimal"
+    * ``factor_levels``:  Array of Strings.
+Unique factor levels.
+This is an addon feature, only available for GET method.

     Here is an expample: